guy1nTheChair/solutions-engg-assignment/README.md

 # Assignment: Build a micro KYC Module

 ## Assignment Overview:
 You are tasked with creating a solution that involves consuming multiple Setu APIs, and building a new KYC Module that will be accessed via a Browser (phone or desktop), and packaging the application using Docker for easy deployment.
-The assignment will require proficiency in React for frontend development, Python for backend, Docker for containerization, and version controlling using Git and deployment via Terraform and Pipelines.
+The assignment will require proficiency in React for frontend development, Python for backend.

 ## Objective:
 Develop a browser-based KYC (Know Your Customer) module that validates the PAN and Bank Account of a customer.